A329(M) motorway

 The A329(M) is a motorway in Berkshire, England.
 It is 4 mi long and runs from the west of Bracknell to the north west of Winnersh.
 It is one of a small number of parts of the motorway system in England that are managed by the local highway authority, in this case Wokingham Borough Council, rather than National Highways.

 Route

-From south to north, the route starts to the north of Bracknell and runs directly from the A329.
+From southeast to northwest, the route starts to the north of Bracknell and runs directly from the A329.
 It passes east of Wokingham in countryside.
-It then crosses the M4, continues north and meets the A3290 at Winnersh Triangle west of which see the status-downgraded A3290 road, to the junction with the A4.
+It then crosses the M4, continues northwest and meets the A3290 at Winnersh Triangle west of which see the status-downgraded A3290 road, to the junction with the A4.
 It is managed locally, by Wokingham Borough Council, rather than by National Highways.